src-d/guide/engineering/methodology.md

 ## Leads Meeting

-Same as something called SoS before - a weekly meeting on Tuesdays 14:30 of CTO
-\w all team leads to catch up on ongoing progress.
+Same as something called SoS (Scrum of Scrums) before - a weekly meeting on Tuesdays 14:30 the CTO and all team leads to catch up on ongoing progress.

 Each team lead will prepare: